 In a similar fashion to VC5p, frequent edaphic change across prograding dune systems has often resulted in a complexing of this RE with associated dune shrubland and woodland communities.
 These complexes are classified as VC16b and VC16f, the latter being a particularly well-developed example on the south coast of Friday Island where Casuarina equisetifolia woodland complexes with vine thicket (RE3.2.2).
-Vegetation community 10b provides what would generally be considered a typical representation of RE3.2.6, (represented in the RE attributes as RE3.2.6a) where Casuarina equisetifolia forms a woodland community over a ground cover of sprawling herbs and grasses typical of foredune communities.
-Such examples are best represented on the west coast of Muralug (on Bampfield and Long Beach) where woodlands typically reach 30m height and mix with scattered coastal vine forest species, most commonly Terminalia catappa.
+Vegetation community 10b provides what would generally be considered a typical representation of RE3.2.6, (represented in the RE attributes as RE3.2.6a) where Casuarina equisetifolia forms a woodland communities.
+Such examples are best represented on the west coast of Muralug (on Bampfield and Long Beach) where woodlands typically reach 30m height and mix with scattered coastal vine forest species trees, most commonly Terminalia catappa.
 This would represent the maximum development of the type, and more typical examples on coastal foredunes would rarely reach an average canopy height of greater than 20m.